-- Which one of the following shapes can be used to tile (completely cover by repeating) a Q10. flat plane, extending to infinity in all directions, without leaving any empty spaces in between them?
-The copies of the shape used to tile are identical and are not allowed to overlap.

-- (A) circle (B) regular octagon
+- Q10.
+Which one of the following shapes can be used to tile (completely cover by repeating) a flat plane, extending to infinity in all directions, without leaving any empty spaces in between them?
+The copies of the shape used to tile are identical and are not allowed to overlap. - (A) circle(C) regular pentagon

-- (C) regular pentagon

-- (D) rhombus
+(D) rhombus